Wednesday, January 09, 2013

 In Imagine Church, Neil Hudson, helpfully advises towards a church culture that isn't set on avoiding suffering.
 Less "I'm a Christian get me out of here." and more on how to grow in suffering.

-As Betsy de Thierry observes, "Manure grows extraordinary fruit."
+As someone has said "Manure grows extraordinary fruit."